zeta-zetra/chart_patterns/README.md

 ## Available Chart Patterns

-Here is a list of currently available and soon to be available chart patterns:
+Here is a list of available chart patterns:

 - [x] Doubles